 (a) Audited by Chan & Co Chartered Accountant, Malaysia for local statutory purpose.
-Reviewed by CLA Global TS Public Accounting Corporation (formerly known as Nexia TS Public Accounting Corporation), Singapore for consolidation purpose.
+Reviewed by CLA Global TS Public Accounting Corporation, Singapore for consolidation purpose.

 17. Investment in a joint-venture company (continued)

 The Group holds 49% of the voting rights and 1% held in trust by a Malaysian citizen.
 VMD is structured as a private limited company.
 The Group has joint control over these arrangements as the contractual agreement requires unanimous consent from all parties and provides all parties of the agreement with rights to the net assets of VMD under the arrangement.
 Therefore, the arrangement is classified as a joint-venture company, which is accounted for using the equity method in the financial statements of the Group.